awsdocs/amazon-chime-user-guide/doc_source/chime-scheduling-best-practices.md

 # Scheduling best practices<a name="chime-scheduling-best-practices"></a>

-No matter which app you schedule your meeting from, here are some helpful tips to follow when setting up meetings\.
+No matter which app you use to schedule your Amazon Chime meeting, here are some helpful tips to follow when setting up meetings\.

 ## Creating a personalized link<a name="personalized-link"></a>